This Linux installation guide may seem long, but it’s not very difficult. It covers as many common cases as possible. It also aims to be informative.

 - Use Wine.

 Wine usually only works with older applications.
 Many newer APIs, such as DirectX 11 and above, do not work on Wine.
-There are some exceptions to newer applications not working, such as DOOM 2016 running in the development version of Wine, but generally speaking, if it works on / was made for Windows XP, it will work in Wine.
+There are some exceptions to newer applications not working, such as DOOM 2016 running in the development version of Wine.
+But generally speaking, if a program works on / was made for Windows XP, it will work in Wine.

 Wine is often buggy.
 While Wine is a simply amazing piece of software, allowing one OS’s software to run on a vastly different one is extremely hard to do.
-Wine should only be used when there is no native software, the alternatives don’t exist or are unacceptable, and when dual-booting is too much of a hassle.
+You should only use Wine when there is no native software, the alternatives don’t exist or are unacceptable, and when dual-booting is too much of a hassle.